Two Days in Bali: Things to See if You’re Short on Time

 If you’re looking for something a little different from the typical Bali sights you should make your way to Penglipuran Village.
 This traditional Balinese village is basically made up of one really long footpath lined with houses.
 The entrances to the houses look like little temples and you can peek inside some of them to see how the locals live.
 There’s also a bamboo forest just outside of the village.

 As well as beaches, volcanoes and Shapelle Corby, Bali is also well known for its rice.
 This comes in both terrace and field form (and fried or steamed if you’re eating it).
-The countryside around Ubud is a good place to see rice fields but the truly impressive terraces are perhaps best seen at Tegallalang (near Ubud).
+The countryside around Ubud is a good place to see rice fields but the truly impressive terraces are perhaps best seen at Tegalalang (near Ubud).
 You can view the terraces from above while buying souvenirs or you can head down to rice level for a stroll.
+You can also check out the larger Jatiluwih Rice Terraces if you have a bit more time.

 Getting around Bali